Emily Hart Dolls | Antique Reproduction Porcelain Dolls |

 The First Western Canadian Doll Festival held in Surrey, B.C. in March 1996 received six entries from Emily Hart.
 Eleven Awards were presented to Emily with great esteem at this show.
 She won six 1st Prize ribbons, three 'Best of Category' rosettes, the coveted 'Doll Artisan Guild Director's Choice Rosette' from New York for favorite doll of the entire show and the precious 'Golden Reese Statue' for 'Best Antique Reproduction Doll in the Show' - the highest award given.
 This show featured approximately 250 dolls in competition from across Canada and the U.S.

+In March 1998 Emily achieved the next level of excellence in dollmaking, that of Grand Master of Dollmaking.
 In 2001 Emily was approached by an Editor for Jones Publishing U.S. the producer of no less than 5 different International magazines.
 Over the next few years, Emily wrote and had published 15 articles for Jones Publishing, in the magazines, "Dollmaking", "Doll Artisan", "Doll Costuming", and "Doll Crafter".

 Emily entered two Internet competitions put on by the Porcelain Dollmakers Network and again won the highest Awards with her Reproduction Ethnic Jumeau E12J, rare Pintel and Godchaux P10G, and in honor of Gwen Ross, the highest award for her Mariha as the Frog Princess.